Q. WE LIKE YOUR PHOTOGRAPHY AND WOULD LIKE TO FIND OUT MORE… SO WHAT DO WE DO NOW?

-A: I love to meet all couples that are interested in booking me as their wedding photographer.
-I think this is the only way that you’ll get to know if I am suitable.
+A: I love to meet couples that are interested in booking me as their wedding photographer.
+I think this a great way to find out if I am suitable.
 I’m very flexible and understand that people have busy lives, therefore am quite happy to work around that to help make life easier for you.
 I don’t mind meeting early evening or at weekends if that helps.
-I’m based in Crystal Palace, South London but am prepared to travel to meet you, or at least meet you halfway.
+I’m based in Caerphilly, near Cardiff but am prepared to travel into Cardiff to meet you.
 I prefer to provisionally book a time and then confirm it near the day.
 This is in case any thing last-minute crops up for either of us.
 I have recently also started having SKYPE video calls or a simple phone call with couples to make it easier to find a mutually convenient time.

 Q. DO WE BOTH NEED TO BE AT OUR FIRST MEETING?

 A: No, but it helps for both of you to be there so we can all discuss what you’re looking for in your wedding photographer.
 During this meeting I will listen to your ideas and dreams for your day.
 I’ll also take you through my portfolio book to give you a better idea of what I do and how I will work with you to document your wedding beautifully and with attention to detail.

 Q. CAN WE SEE IMAGES OF A COMPLETE WEDDING?

 A: There is a good selection of wedding images throughout my website.
-My wedding slideshows which feature a selection of images from each part of the day, is linked to from my Home Page.
+My wedding slideshows feature a selection of images from each part of the day.
 However, if you’d still like to see a full wedding (i.e. all the images as supplied to a couple), then I can bring my laptop to our initial meeting so that you can view them.

 Q. IF WE CHOOSE YOU AS OUR PHOTOGRAPHER, CAN WE MEET AGAIN IN THE RUN UP TO THE WEDDING?